Letter 1009: For some time now the silent Lucrine waters have been longing for you, and the smooth bay of Baiae, and Puteoli...

 covers the heights of Gaurus,

-where Vulcan in his steaming
+while Vulcan in his seething

-caverns cooks the middle depths,
+caverns roasts the middle slopes.

-flower of the stars, Venus herself.
+the flower of the stars, Dione [Venus].

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.